awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-dynamodbstreams-pipes-stepfunctions/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

-### Amazon SQS Queue
+### Amazon DynamoDB Table
-* Deploy SQS dead-letter queue for the source SQS Queue.
+* Set the billing mode for DynamoDB Table to On-Demand (Pay per request)
-* Enable server-side encryption for source SQS Queue using AWS Managed KMS Key.
+* Enable server-side encryption for DynamoDB Table using AWS managed KMS Key
-* Enforce encryption of data in transit
+* Creates a partition key called 'id' for DynamoDB Table
+* Retain the Table when deleting the CloudFormation stack
+* Enable continuous backups and point-in-time recovery
+* A DynamoDB stream based on the table.

 ### AWS Step Functions State Machine
 * Deploy Step Functions standard state machine